 “How Can I Contribute to a Successful Outcome at My Workers’ Comp Hearing?”

 Here are three things you can do to make sure you are ready for your hearing:

 Step One: Educate Yourself on the Process

-The more you know about what to expect, the less anxious and stressed you’ll feel going into it.
+The more you understand the process, the less anxious and stressed you’ll feel.
 We’re talking about things like what kind of evidence is admissible, how to cross-examine witnesses, and what to do if the judge rules against you.

 While there are various ways to do this, the best and surest one is to work with an experienced workers’ compensation attorney.
 Not only will they be able to give you specific guidance on your case, but they can also help you develop strategies for success.

 Step Two: Gather and Organize Your Evidence

 This is critical.
 You’ll need to present evidence to support your claim, and the better organized it is, the more persuasive it will be.

 Some of the types of evidence you’ll need to gather include medical records, bills, wage statements, and eyewitness testimony.
 Again, an experienced workers’ comp attorney can help you with this process and make sure you have everything you need.